miro662/p4_traffic_stats/README.md

 ## 0) Prerequirements
 ### 0.1) Set-up

+This laboratory was tested on Ubuntu Linux 20.04 and macOS Big Sur.

 Make sure that [Docker](https://docs.docker.com/engine/install/) is installed on your system.
 Then, clone this repository (with submodules) and move into it:
 ```bash
 $ git clone --recursive https://github.com/miro662/p4_traffic_stats